ojwb/survex/doc/datafile.rst

    particular instrument.
 It's usually in double quotes, but the quotes can be omitted if it's a single word (strictly speaking, if it does not contain any of the characters set as ``BLANK`` which are space, tab and comma by default).
+Since Survex 1.4.23, you can double the quote character to include it in the string.
 In the unlikely event of it being a single word which is a valid instrument type, you'll also need to put double quotes around it.

    The syntax of ``*instrument`` commands has been defined for a very long time, but prior to Survex 1.4.19 there weren't any checks of the syntax.